Composite Bayesian inference: Composite likelihood as opinion pooling

 \section{Composite likelihood as opinion pooling}

-Let $Y$ an observable multivariate random variable with sampling distribution $p(y|\theta)$ conditional on some unobserved parameter of interest, $\theta\in\Theta$, where $\Theta$ is a known set.
-Given an experimental outcome $y$, the likelihood is the sampling distribution evaluated at $y$, seen as a function of $\theta$:
+Let $\mathbf{Y}$ an observable multivariate random variable with sampling distribution $p(\y|x)$ conditional on some unobserved variable of interest~$X$ taking on values in a set~${\cal X}$ assumed to be finite for simplicity.
+Given an experimental outcome~$\y$, the likelihood is the sampling distribution evaluated at~$\y$, seen as a function of~$x$:

-For a high-dimensional $Y$, this expression may be intractable if a plausible generative model is lacking, or involves nuisance parameters that are cumbersome to integrate out.
-A natural workaround known as {\em data reduction} is then to extract some lower-dimensional feature $z=f(y)$, where $f$ is a many-to-one mapping, and consider the potentially more convenient likelihood function:
+This requires a plausible generative model which, for complex data, may be out of reach or involve too many nuisance parameters.
+A natural workaround known as data reduction is to extract some lower-dimensional representation using a many-to-one mapping $z(\y)\sim f(z|x)$, and consider the potentially more convenient likelihood function:

-Substituting $L(\theta)$ with $\ell(\theta)$ boils down to restricting the sample space, thereby ``delegating'' statistical inference to an ``agent'' provided with partial information.
-While it is valid for such an agent observing~$z$ only to consider $\ell(\theta)$ as the likelihood function of the problem, the drawback is that $\ell(\theta)$ might be poorly informative about~$\theta$ due to the information loss incurred by data reduction.
-To make the trick statistically more efficient, we may extract several features, $z_i=f_i(y)$ for $i=1,2,\ldots,n$, and try to aggregate the likelihood functions $\ell_i(\theta) = p(z_i|\theta)$ that they elicit.
+Substituting $L(x)$ with $\ell(x)$ boils down to restricting the feature space, thereby ``delegating'' inference to an ``agent'' provided with partial information.
+While it is valid for such an agent observing~$z$ only to consider $\ell(x)$ as the likelihood function of the problem, the drawback is that $\ell(x)$ might yield too vague a prediction of~$X$ due to the information loss incurred by data reduction.
+To make the trick statistically more efficient, we may extract several features, $z_i(\y)$ for $i=1,2,\ldots,n$, and try to combine the likelihood functions $\ell_i(x) = f(z_i|x)$ that they elicit.

-This leads to a classical problem of combining probabilistic opinions from possibly redundant agents \cite{Tarantola-82,Genest-86,Garg-04,Allard-12}.
-Genest {\em et al} \cite{Genest-86b} showed, in particular, that the only pooling operator that does not explicitly depend on~$\theta$ and preserves {\em external Bayesianity} is the generalized logarithmic opinion pool:

-where $\pi(\theta)$ is some reference distribution or prior, and $w_i$ are arbitrary positive\footnote{Negative weights can be chosen only if the parameter set $\Theta$ is finite \cite{Genest-86b}.} weights that sum up to one,

-External Bayesianity essentially means that it should not matter whether a prior on~$\theta$ is incorporated before or after pooling opinions, provided that all agents agree on the same prior.
-Importantly, the log-linear pool does not assume mutual feature independence, as would the same factorized form as (\ref{eq:log_pool}) with all unitary weights, $w_1=\ldots=w_n= 1$.
-Instead, redundancy between agents is assumed by default, and is effectively encoded by the unit sum constraint on weights\footnote{Nevertheless, features which are {\em known} to be mutually independent can be merged into a single feature.
-This results in increasing their weights in the log-linear pool.}.